TrevGuy12/novela-hugo-starter/content/post/my-first-robotic-arm-from-scratch.md

 #### Soldering

-controlling one servo on a raspberry pi is relatively easy with python, but it's next to impossible to control multiple servos at the same time. luckily using the Adafruit Motor/Stepper/Servo Shield you can control up to 16 different servos at the same time.
+Controlling one servo on a raspberry pi is relatively easy with python, but it's next to impossible to control multiple servos at the same time. luckily using the Adafruit Motor/Stepper/Servo Shield you can control up to 16 different servos at the same time.

 ![](/images/1657125534297.jpg)